aatmunbaxi/site/content/misc/fav_theorems.md

 </div>
 <!--endtoc-->

-Here are some of my favorite theorems and equations.
+Here are some of my favorite theorems.
 Click on the statements for some injected commentary.

 ## The Yoneda Lemma {#the-yoneda-lemma}